AI-for-Education/fabdata-llm/README.md

         caller = get_caller("my_azure_deployment_1")
         ```

-    - Custom model configurations are deep-merged with the base model configuration, allowing you to set only a subset of custom values for an existing model (e.g. setting the individual api keys for gpt-3.5-turbo in the above example)
+    - Custom model configurations are deep-merged with the base model configuration, allowing you to set only a subset of custom values for an existing model (e.g. setting the individual API keys for gpt-3.5-turbo in the above example)
     - You can still use global environment variables if you prefer.
 The following environment variables will be recognised, by default, but custom environment variables can be specified for individual models with the `Api_Key_Env_Var` setting:

         ```env